obesampson80/alx-system_engineering-devops/0x01-shell_permissions/README.md

 *chmod 007 hello* Write a script that sets the permission to the file hello as follows:Owner: no permission at all, Group: no permission at all, Other users: all the permissions
 ## 9. John Doe
 *chmod 753 hello* Write a script that sets the mode of the file hello to this: -rwxr-x-wx 1 julien julien 23 Sep 20 14:25 hello
+## 10. Look in the mirror
+*chmod --reference=olleh hello* Write a script that sets the mode of the file hello the same as olleh’s mode.